dime-coin/electrum-docs/faq.rst

 operating system that relies on anti-virus software.

-Electrum requires recent Python.
+Electrum-Dime requires recent Python.
 My Linux distribution does not yet have it.
 What now?
 --------------------------------------------------------------------------------------

 There are several ways to resolve this.